CraftAcademyLabs/ca_course/week2/address_book/addressbook_create_content/5_add_form.md

 ### Check for content on the page

 The next step we need to get to pass is `Then I should see "Contacts"`.
 This step expects the page to have a given content on it.
-After we visit the page, we should read it's text content and see if we can match the expected content.
+After we visit the page, we should read its text content and see if we can match the expected content.
 Puppeteer has a `content()` method on the page object that returns the HTML content of the page as a String.
 We can then use the Javascript [String.match()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) function to match our content.

 Create the following helper in the `world.js` file